What Is A Capstone Project in Grad School?

 Key Takeaways

-A capstone project serves as a chance for grad school students to apply their learnings and showcase their ability to think critically.
+A capstone project serves as a chance for grad school students to apply what they have learned and showcase their ability to think critically.
 Capstones generally involve submitting a proposal, writing the research paper, and defense.

 Choosing the right topic is integral to your paper’s success, so choose the one you’re interested in.
 While writing your research, it’s best to create an outline that will serve as your guide to create good transitions and deliver more cohesive thoughts.